 Tier Three - 10% and below

 In this situation, a cut score at the 25th percentile may identify more or less than 25 percent of your students, depending on the skill level of the class, grade, or school.
 In this situation, districts might consider choosing a cut score that reflects the performance abilities of students enrolled in their district.
-In such an event, review all screener results for a big picture view to determine your intervention students by determining the bottom 25% in that group.
+In such an event, review all screener results for a big picture view.
+To determine which students need intervention, look at the entire list and pull out the lower 25% in that group.

 There is so much to consider when placing students in intervention.
 Percentile scores and ranking play a vital role in not only giving you perspective about where students fall on a larger scale but also reflects the effectiveness of your curriculum.

 Once students are assigned to tiers, progress monitoring serves as additional ongoing testing to help plan the type of support needed for this group of students.
 Students begin progress monitoring to assess skills at their performance level.
 This provides additional insight into student skill readiness and further refines the student’s individualized learning instruction.